e271828e/Flight.jl/prototypes/kernel/README.md

 Calls inside the block see it and look fine; the global generic function the build dispatches on is untouched, so `build` sees a component that declares nothing at all.
-Ordinary top-level definitions — the script, module and notebook-cell cases — are unaffected. `check.jl` defines its malformed test components at top level for exactly this reason.
+Ordinary top-level definitions — the script, module and notebook-cell cases — are unaffected.
+The files under `test/` define their malformed test components at top level for exactly this reason.

 This is the local-scope sibling of the `using Flight` trap §8.1 already documents, and §8.1's shadowing check does not reach it: there is no